gokulnambiar/Recommender_MovieLens/README.md

 Dataset:
 The MovieLens 100k dataset is used in this project.
 It contains 100,000 ratings from 943 users on 1682 movies.
-Specifics of the dataset detailed in readme file within the "Data" folder, from the authors.
+Specifics of the dataset detailed in readme file within the "Data" folder, from the authors of the MovieLens 100k dataset.

 Pipeline Overview: